juji-io/datalevin/doc/query.md

 more join links can be created: the free variable may be a value in some triple patterns, the entities of these patterns can now be joined with the entity of the bound variable.
 We first perform the `or-join` operation to get a relation, then join with these pattern relations.
+This join also benefits from a form of SIP by passing in bound values to `or-join` operation.

 The choice of these join methods in the query plan and their ordering is determined by the optimizer based on its cost estimation.